rsyai-oos/cuneus/usage.md

 struct ShaderParams {
     rotation_speed: f32,
     intensity: f32,
-    // Add more parameters as needed
+    // Add more parameters as needed, note please be careful about the GPU memory aligment!
+(I usally use paddings) }
-}

 // In render function: